csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 ### EMP Attacks
 **Q:** _Sure, what is an EMP attack?_
 <br> **A:** EMP stands for “electromagnetic pulse”.
-Just as EMPs can be emitted during a solar storm, they can also be man-made, in what is know as an “EMP attack”.
+Just as EMPs can be emitted during a solar storm, they can also be man-made, in what is known as an “EMP attack”.
 There are a variety of ways to generate an EMP attack, but the one that worries people the most is a nuclear weapon detonated at high altitude.
 The pulse generated from such an attack could reach almost everywhere in the continental United States.
 Major nuclear powers like Russia and China have the ability to launch such an attack.
 More recently, potentially irrational adversaries like North Korea have pursued this capability.

 **Q:** _Should I be more worried about EMP Attacks or solar storms?_
 <br> **A:** Opinions differ.
 But the EMP Commission is [more worried](https://republicans-oversight.house.gov/wp-content/uploads/2015/05/Pry-Statement-5-13-EMP.pdf) about EMP attacks.